-The combined master's degree in applied music and music teaching offers a student with a bachelor's degree who already has developed a professional level of performance ability the opportunity to continue serious study in music while simultaneously developing teaching options.
-The program is designed to prepare students for K-12 certification for full- or part-time public school careers.
-Students are supervised in their fieldwork and student teaching by faculty, members in the departments of Music, Early Childhood and Childhood Education, and Middle and High School education.
-Counseling is provided by the Graduate Advisers or Coordinators of the three departments.
+The combined Master's Degree in Applied Music and Music Teaching offers students who have already earned a bachelor's degree and developed a professional level of performance ability the opportunity to continue serious study in music while simultaneously developing teaching options.
+The Program is designed to prepare students for the K-12 certification required for full- or part-time public school careers.
+Students are supervised in their fieldwork and student teaching by faculty members in the Department of Music.
+Counseling is provided by the Graduate Advisers or Coordinators of the Department of Music and/or the School of Education.